Terra88/ArchXyrif/README.md

 # ArchXyrif - Semi-Automated & Interactive Install Script, With guided steps, to install Archlinux with.
 <img width="723" height="360" alt="2025-11-08-145308_hyprshot" src="https://github.com/user-attachments/assets/a2f2e2a3-0c51-442c-80fa-5af7de453cd1" />
 Warning! this is an install tool, that will format and repartition your system.
-Handle with care.
+Handle with care.<br>

 Currently UEFI Support only. <br>